Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “2.
 Temporal qualifiers and time-travel support”

-This temporal structure allows systems to reason beyond current state.
-They can understand how entities, permissions, and relationships evolved over time.
+Static knowledge graphs represent relationships as they exist now.
+Context graphs incorporate validity periods, transaction timestamps, and native time-travel query capabilities.
+This temporal structure allows systems to reason beyond current state — understanding how entities, permissions, and relationships evolved over time.

 3. Provenance and confidence scoring